-At BER, passengers can now take advantage of self-service check-in by printing out their baggage label and checking in their baggage themselves at the baggage belt.
+At BER, passengers can take advantage of self-service check-in by printing out their baggage label and checking in their baggage themselves at the baggage belt.
 A total of 67 check-in machines and 52 baggage drop machines have now been installed in Terminal 1 and they are gradually being put into operation by the airlines.
 Around half of the machines in T1 are currently in use.
-Several airlines such as easyJet, the Lufthansa Group, Eurowings and airbaltic are already offering their passengers this service either in whole or in part, and other airlines will follow.
+Many airlines, among them easyJet, the Lufthansa-Group, Eurowings, airbaltic and Norwegian already offer their passengers this service fully or partially.
 Self-service check-in not only supports airport hygiene measures, long-term it will also accelerate check-in and baggage drop-off.

 Checking pandemic-related travel documents currently poses the greatest challenge to self-service check-in, as these differ from destination to destination and the documents required are subject to change at short notice at any time.
 That is why self-service check-in is still supervised today by staff from the airlines and their partners in order to check the necessary corona-related travel documents.
 For example, easyJet has agents standing by to check whether the necessary vaccination or test certificates are on hand before self-service check-in.
 Passengers are therefore asked to have their vaccination or test certificates ready when checking in their luggage, in addition to their travel documents.